alkacon/opencms-core/webapp/WEB-INF/updatedata/readme.txt

 IMPORTANT: Before using this upgrade wizard, make sure you have a full backup
            of your OpenCms installation and database.

-IMPORTANT: Alkacon OCEE versions less than 15 will not work with OpenCms 15.
+IMPORTANT: Alkacon OCEE versions less than @OPENCMS_VERSION@ will not work with OpenCms @OPENCMS_VERSION@.

 IMPORTANT: The updater is only compatible with the database engines MySQL,
            Oracle and PostgreSQL.

-IMPORTANT: This version of OpenCms requires at least Java 8.
+IMPORTANT: This version of OpenCms requires at least Java 11.

 IMPORTANT: The upgrade wizard will replace all VFS resources of the updated modules.
            If you made modifications to these modules, their changes will be lost.